 1. What is an accessory to a crime under CRS 18-8-105?

 An accessory in Colorado is someone who knowingly helps a criminal to escape justice.
-1 Examples of being an accessory to a crime include:
+1 The four elements that prosecutors must prove in order to convict you of being an accessory are:

 2. How is an accessory different from an accomplice?

 An accomplice is someone who abets another person (“the principal”) to commit a criminal offense.
 This is also called aiding and abetting in the commission of the crime.

 In contrast, an accessory is someone who helps the alleged criminal after the crime has already been committed.
 Hence the expression, accessory after the fact.